Excel vba: Add checkboxes to a sheet (1/2)

 - Click "Insert Controls" button

-- Click "Button" button
+- Click "Button" button ;-)

-- Create the button on a sheet
+- Click and drag on worksheet to create the button on a sheet

 - Select a macro